MESH-Research/Pilcrow/docs/contributing/testing.md

 ### Integration Tests (E2E)

-We use [Cypress](https://www.cypress.io/) for our integration testing.
+We use [Cypress](https://www.cypress.io/) for our integration or end-to-end testing.
 Cypress runs integration tests in a browser (Chrome, Firefox, Electron, or Edge) and allows controlling the browser and testing the responses of the application programmatically.

 ::: tip
 These instructions focus on installing Cypress under Lando.
 Cypress can bit a bit of a resource hog and, as such, might be better run directly in your host environment.